tchan1002/mmba-drift-protocol/README.md

 This has lowkey helped me a lot.
 It's free, it works, and hopefully it's interesting to you too.

-Prompts 2 and 3 are about learning to build webapps.

 ---

 ## 1. Journals & Life Goals → MMBA + Drift